BuildForce Canada's Construction Map App

 - Highlights the major risks to the use of this contracting strategy.

-Improving Construction Productivity on Alberta Oil and Gas Capital Projects: This report was completed for Alberta Finance and Enterprise by professor George Jergeas of the Schulich School of Engineering at the University of Calgary.
-This report:
+Improving Construction Productivity on Alberta Oil and Gas Capital Projects: This report was completed by professor George Jergeas of the Schulich School of Engineering at the University of Calgary.
+This report's findings still resonate today.

 - Identifies productivity improvement needs and factors affecting construction and productivity for oil and gas capital projects.